 - Finishing is a vital step as it seals our kiln-dried wood from dirt, debris, and moisture.
 Aside from being a protective layer, it also gives the wood richness and depth.
-Our most popular finished include nutmeg, dark knight, rich tobacco, and expresso.
-We can also customize a finish for you.
-All we would need is a sample!
+Our most popular finishes include nutmeg, dark knight, rich tobacco, and espresso.

 The Spring Up